 Left: Dragonwell | Middle: Cloud & Mist | Right: Gunpowder

 - SENCHA: Translated roughly as “infused tea,” Sencha is the most common green tea produced and consumed in Japan.
 It refers to teas produced in the spring harvest including two leaves and a bud.
-During the sorting stage of production, more finely twisted leaves are selected as sencha, and everything else (coarser leaves and stems) is known as bancha.
+During the sorting stage of production, more finely twisted leaves are selected as sencha leaves, and everything else (coarser leaves and stems) is known as bancha.
+Want a taste of this Japanese green tea?
+Check out this Saffron Sencha Tea by Tahmina.

 - HOJICHA: Produced by roasting bancha (see above) over high heat, giving the leaves a brownish color and the infused tea a rich savory, toasty aroma.
 It contains very little caffeine and bitterness due to the roasting process.